alenils/DeepWorkFlowship/README.md

 - Session history and statistics
 - Fully offline - runs in your browser
 - Privacy-focused - no data leaves your device
+- Progressive Web App (PWA) support - installable on desktop and mobile

 ## Development Setup